vindar/tgx/tools/_internal/modules/mesh/README.md

 Texture conversion reuses the TGX image converter, with vertical flipping enabled to match OBJ UV conventions.

+When the input is already a TGX `Mesh3D` or `Mesh3Dv2`, existing TGX texture headers are copied to the mesh output directory by default, and the generated mesh includes the local copies.
+This makes the converted asset self-contained instead of leaving references to the original example or source directory.

 Useful options:

 | Option | Meaning |